Cameron Johnson NBA Playoffs Player Props: Nets vs. 76ers

 Cameron Johnson Insights vs. the 76ers

-- Johnson's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Nets rank 28th in possessions per game with 99.2.

-- The 76ers are the third-best defensive team in the NBA, allowing 110.9 points per contest.
+- Conceding 110.9 points per game, the 76ers are the third-ranked squad in the NBA defensively.

-- Allowing 41.2 rebounds per game, the 76ers are the second-ranked team in the NBA.
+- On the glass, the 76ers have given up 41.2 rebounds per game, which puts them second in the NBA.

-- The 76ers are the sixth-ranked squad in the NBA, allowing 24.2 assists per game.
+- Looking at assists, the 76ers are sixth in the NBA, conceding 24.2 per game.

-- In terms of 3-pointers, the 76ers are fifth in the league, giving up 11.6 makes per contest.
+- In terms of 3-pointers, the 76ers have conceded 11.6 makes per contest, fifth in the NBA.

 Cameron Johnson vs. the 76ers